-After deciding the number of loops, PV variables to measure, and SP values, you can choose the appropriate I/O module.
+After deciding the number of loops, PV variables to measure, and SP values, you can choose the appropriate I/O modules.
 Refer to the figure on the next page.
-In many cases, you will be able to share input or output modules, or use an analog I/O combination module, among several control loops.
+In many cases, you will be able to share input or output modules among several control loops.
 The example shown sends the PV and Control Output signals for two loops through the same set of modules.
+Up to four loops could be handled by the modules shown.

-Automationdirect offers DL06 analog input modules with 4 channels per module that accept 0 - 20mA or 4 - 20mA signals.
-Also, analog input and output combination modules are now available.
-Thermocouple and RTD modules can also be used to maintain temperatures to a 10th of a degree.
-Refer to the sales catalog for further information on these modules, or find the modules on our website, www.automationdirect.com.
+AutomationDirect offers DL305 analog modules with 2, 4, 8, and 16 channels per module in various signal types and ranges.
+Also available are thermocouple and RTD modules which can be used to maintain temperatures to within a 10th of a degree.
+Refer to our sales catalog for further information on these modules, or find the modules on our website, www.automationdirect.com.